-Tacky souvenirs are a thing of the past.
-We found you the most stylish knick knacks for a slice of Singapore.
+Tacky souvenirs are a thing of the past - we found you an awesome list of quirky knick knacks for a slice of Singapore.

 Searching for a gift with local flavour?
 You’re in luck ‘cos there are plenty of cool souvenirs in Singapore.
 But first, forget everything you know about run-of-the-mill souvenirs.
 That means your mix of kitschy magnets, lacklustre chocolates and postcards with neon text (in comic sans, no less!).
 When you’re done savouring local food and shopping homegrown designers and beauty brands, give this list of stylish Singapore souvenirs a look.
 We’ve got all kinds of amazing goodies from local indie brands and locally-based artists.